shashisuprabhat/Linear-mixed-effects-LMM-/README.md

 Time of Day, Driver ID, etc. (if available)

-Or even just run a simple linear regression with one numeric predictor
 ---
 Step 1: Prepare Data
 First, make sure categorical variables are treated as factors, and timestamp is parsed correctly if needed.